Financing civil society

 - Donations, membership fees and legacies from members of the public: This is an area in which there is increasingly fierce competition between a growing number of organisations;

 - Sponsoring by trade and industry: To a certain extent there is an increasing amount of this, but it has its limitations where the independence of the civil society organisation is at risk of being compromised.
 Such constraints are felt particularly by socially critical organisations.
 Furthermore, this kind of funding also depends on the economic situation;

 - Funding from international donors: This is mostly the case in several post-communist regimes: international donors (Open Society Institute/Soros, Mott Foundation, Ford Foundation, United Way, US-AID etc) have invested large sums of money in order to help develop civil society.
 This kind of funding has been terminated, and trust funds are currently deflating;

 - Income from lotteries or other games of chance: In most European countries lottery revenues come from state-operated lotteries and with an obligation to apply it for a particular purpose.
 In a few member states, non-earmarked funds come straight from private charity lotteries; it is a source of funding that has grown considerably in recent years and now accounts for a substantial proportion (sometimes as much as twenty or thirty per cent) of the beneficiaries’ budgets.
-The total amount raised by the members of ACLEU in 2011 amounted to half a billion euros for more than 200 NGOs.
+In 2020, our members supported over 12.000 projects and civil society organisations with more than 830 million EUR by selling lottery tickets.